Theodor Meynert

+Biography

-In 1861 he earned his medical doctorate, and in 1875 became director of the psychiatric clinic associated with the University of Vienna.
-Some of his better known students in Vienna were Josef Breuer, Sigmund Freud, who in 1883 worked at Meynert's psychiatric clinic, and Julius Wagner-Jauregg, who introduced fever treatment for syphilis.
+In 1861, Meynert earned his medical doctorate from the University of Vienna, and in 1875 became director of the psychiatric clinic associated with that university.
+Some of his better-known students in Vienna were Josef Breuer, Sigmund Freud, who in 1883 worked at Meynert's psychiatric clinic, and Julius Wagner-Jauregg, who introduced fever treatment for syphilis.
 Meynert later distanced himself from Freud because of the latter's involvement with practices such as hypnosis.
-Meynert also ridiculed Freud's idea of male hysteria; though some authors believe this to be due to his own hidden suffering of the illness, prompting a reconciliation with Freud near to his death.
+Meynert also ridiculed Freud's idea of male hysteria; though some authors believe this to be due to his own hidden suffering of the illness, prompting a reconciliation with Freud shortly before his death.
 Other famous students of Meynert's were Russian neuropsychiatrist Sergei Korsakoff (1854–1900), German neuropathologist Carl Wernicke (1848–1905) and Swiss neuroanatomist Auguste-Henri Forel (1848–1931).
 Meynert's work was an important influence in the career of German neuropathologist Paul Flechsig (1847–1929).

 Brain research

 Meynert's work was largely focused on brain anatomy, pathology and histology, including the mapping of its intricate pathways and topography.
 He made many contributions involving the study of the cellular architecture of the brain and is often considered to be the founder of cerebral cortex cytoarchitectonics.

 Meynert developed theories in regards to correlations between neuroanatomical and mental processes.
 He conceptualized that a coupling between one mental association and its temporal successor as a literal contact between cortical nerve cells linked to one other by nerve fibers, and a series of cortical associations could therefore be construed as being a "train of thought".
 He also theorized that ideas and memories are to be envisioned as being attached to specific cortical cells.

 In regards to mental illness, Meynert conceptualized that a conflict existed between the cerebral cortex and the sub-cortical regions as the primary cause for abnormal function of cerebral components.
 Also he formulated that a causal connection existed between cerebral pathologies and psychoses due to a lack of "cerebral nutrition" related to vasomotor functionality.
 Meynert's aim was to establish psychiatry as an exact science based on anatomy.
 In his 1884 textbook Psychiatrie.
 Klinik der Erkrankungen des Vorderhirns, Meynert forewords with the statement:"The reader will find no other definition of 'Psychiatry' in this book but the one given on the title page: Clinical Treatise on Diseases of the Forebrain.
 The historical term for psychiatry, i.e., 'treatment of the soul,' implies more than we can accomplish, and transcends the bounds of accurate scientific investigation."